Porcini Mushrooms – A Richly-Flavored Fungus

 Porcini mushrooms have the typical cartoon mushroom appearance with an umbrella-like cap.
-It’s what most people visualize when they think of mushrooms.
+It’s what people often visualize when they think of mushrooms and is useful when foraging for them.
 However, you have to be extra careful as there are some poisonous Porcini look-alikes that may lead to health problems if you fail to identify them properly.
-First of all, Porcini mushrooms have a bun-like cap whose color ranges from yellow-brown to warm reddish-brown.
+First of all, Porcini mushrooms have a bun-like cap whose color ranges from yellow brown to warm reddish-brown.
 Their cap tends to be rounder when young and eventually becomes flatter and curled upwards as the mushrooms mature.
 Their caps can be as a big as 14 inches (35cm) in diameter and the stem grows on average between 4 to 10 inches (10 to 25cm).

 Very important: when cut, the flesh of Porcini mushrooms is always off white and clear of spots or bluish markings.
 Their color also doesn’t change because of oxidation when cut.
 If you see any bluish markings on the sides of the stem, you are most probably dealing with a species called Boletus Huronesis, which is toxic and causes gastric problems.

 How To Grow Porcini Mushrooms